MaxineXiong/Python-Projects-for-Data-Science/README.md

 # Python-Projects-for-Data-Science
-Exercises focused on applying Python to data science projects
+Projects and exercises focused on applying Python to data science